Russia's Putin raps budget plan, ministers

-SOCHI, Russia (Reuters) - Russian President Vladimir Putin issued a rare rebuke to Prime Minister Dmitry Medvedev’s government on Tuesday, criticizing its fiscal plans and accusing cabinet ministers of failing to act on orders he issued after returning to the Kremlin in May.
+SOCHI, Russia, Sept 18 (Reuters) - President Vladimir Putin issued a rare rebuke to Prime Minister Dmitry Medvedev’s government on Tuesday, criticising its fiscal plans and accusing cabinet ministers of failing to act on orders he issued after his return in May for a third Kremlin term.

-Putin’s comments, in a meeting on budget strategy in the Black Sea resort of Sochi, suggested his patience was wearing thin with Medvedev just four months after the formation of his new government.
+Putin’s comments, in a meeting on budget strategy in the Black Sea resort of Sochi, suggested his patience was wearing thin with Medvedev just four months after the formation of a new government.

 The 59-year-old Kremlin leader, who has dominated Russia since 2000, said that the three-year draft fiscal plan failed to take into account commitments in the decrees he issued after returning to Russia’s highest office.